A close look at the richest badminton players in the world

 A true champion, Lee Chong Wei had the most unfortunate of endings to his professional badminton career as he had to step away from the sport owing to nasopharynx cancer.
 Even though he recovered from the fatal disease, sadly his return to the badminton court was never meant to be.

 Despite retiring from the sport four years back, Lee Chong Wei remains one of the richest badminton players in 2023.
-According to a report by Celebrity Net Worth, Lee Chong Wei has an estimated net worth of USD 16 million (INR 132 crore approx.).
+According to a report by Celebrity Net Worth, Lee Chong Wei has an estimated net worth of USD 16 million.
 He was inducted into the BWF Badminton Hall of Fame on May 2, 2023.

 Chen Long